 Congratulations to the Jasper National Park interpreters!
 They received the Interpretation Canada Gold Award of Excellence for Bats in the Dark.
 Spencer Dunn and Marie-Hélène Hamel wrote and produced this great theatre program.

 The Palisades Education team delivered programs to more than 2116 students from 96 different groups at the Palisades Stewardship Education Centre and 45 programs to 958 students at the Marmot Learning Centre.
 The Palisades Centre and Marmot Learning Centre programs are possible through a long-established partnership with Grande Yellowhead Public School Division and Ski Marmot Basin.

 Friends of Jasper National Park contributed 6,350 volunteer hours in 2019, through initiatives including Trail Tuesdays, Whistlers Wednesdays and Parks Day.
 Additional park volunteers contributed 2700 hours in 2019.
 Parks Canada trained 55 volunteer trail stewards who supported responsible trail use and provided trail information to update the park’s public trail report.

 More than 200 volunteers participated in 18 shoreline cleanups.
 Shoreline Cleanups help us meet objectives in the new Jasper National Park Shoreline Action Plan to restore lakes and rivers and their shoreline habitat.
 In 2020, we will be reminding boat owners to remove any boats they have stored on lakeshores.

 Overall park visitation and campground use

-Overall park visitation increased by 5% over 2018 levels.
+Overall park visitation increased over 2018 levels.
 There was a drop in total camping nights as Whistlers Campground was closed for reconstruction in 2019.